tomasfarias/redtape/README.md

 # Redtape

-:ribbon: A permission management tool for AWS Redshift, with plans to extend it to other database systems.
+A permission management tool for AWS Redshift, with plans to extend it to other database systems.
 Inspired by [permifrost](https://gitlab.com/gitlab-data/permifrost/), and [pgbedrock](https://github.com/Squarespace/pgbedrock).

 ## Installing